 Courts additionally need to ensure the defendant won't intimidate witnesses or tamper with evidence if freed on bail.
 Potential intimidation and tampering are important considerations because a defendant might receive a new trial after a successful appeal.

-Lastly, trial courts can also consider the merits of the appeal; if there is evidence that the appeal is frivolous or simply intended to delay the proceedings, the court is less likely to set bail.
+Lastly, trial courts can consider the merits of the appeal.
+If it appears the appeal is frivolous or simply intended to delay the proceedings, the court is less likely to allow bail.